dpup/node-flags/README.md

 **flags.defineString** - Takes the raw input from the command line.

 **flags.defineBoolean** - Usually doesn't take a value, passing --flag will set the corresponding flag to true.
-Also supported are --noflag to set it to false.
-Also --flag=true or --flag=false or --flag=0 or --flag=1 or --flag=f or --flag=t
+Also supported are --noflag to set it to false and --flag=true or --flag=false or --flag=0 or --flag=1 or --flag=f or --flag=t

 **flags.defineInteger** - Must take a value and will be cast to a Number.
 Passing a non-integer arg will throw.